Documentation

 3. Use buttons for actions

 Most work starts with a clear button.
-Examples include Create New Customer, Create New Car, Create Invoice, or New Event.
+Examples include Create New Customer, Create New Car, Create Invoice, or Schedule Event.

 Expected result: Clicking an action button opens a form, page, or dialog where you can complete the task.